archetype-themes/reference-components/README.md

 #### Utility Components

 Utility components are designed to provide specific, non-visual functionality that can be used across various parts of a theme.
-Unlike presentational components, they focus on enhancing a theme’s practical capabilities, adding essential features such as performance enhancements and other standard front-end functionality.
+Unlike presentational components, they focus on enhancing a theme's practical capabilities, adding essential features such as performance enhancements and other standard front-end functionality.

 For example, the [`font-faces`](https://github.com/archetype-themes/reference-components/tree/main/components/font-faces) component outputs a font preload link based on a given `font` object.